Ashok Leyland: Hinduja Group

 In 2007, the Hinduja Group bought out Iveco's indirect stake in Ashok Leyland.
 The promoter shareholding now stands at 51%.
 Today the company is the flagship of the Hinduja Group, a British-based and Indian originated trans-national conglomerate.

 Ashok Leyland launched India's first electric bus and Euro 6 compliant truck in 2016.

 In June 2020, Ashok Leyland launched its new range of modular trucks, AVTR.

 In September 2020, Ashok Leyland launched the Bada Dost based on its indigenously developed LCV platform called Phoenix.

 In 2024, Ashok Leyland entered into a Memorandum of Understanding (MoU) with the Tamil Nadu government for a Rs 1,200 crore investment.

-On 22 July 2024, Ashok Leyland unveiled its first ever 15-meter, multi-axle bus chassis, the Ashok Leyland Garud, at the M&HCV Expo held at BIEC, Bengaluru.
+On 22 July 2024, Ashok Leyland unveiled its first 15-metre, multi-axle bus chassis, the Ashok Leyland Garud, at the M&HCV Expo held at BIEC, Bengaluru.

 Ashok Leyland will operate a plant for the manufacture of electric commercial vehicles in Uttar Pradesh.
 The plant will produce 2,500 vehicles a year, initially, and will gradually increase to 5,000 per year in the next decade.
 This facility will mainly produce electric buses.
 The plant will be launched in 2025.

 Partnerships

 Rosoboronexport & ELCOM

-Ashok Leyland Defence Systems (ALDS), Russia's Rosoboronexport and ELCOM Group have signed a cooperation agreement in defence business to provide tracked vehicles to Indian Armed Forces.
-The agreement was signed on the side lines of the International Military Technical Forum Army – 2017 held at Kubinka, near Moscow, on 25 August 2017.
+Ashok Leyland Defence Systems (ALDS), Russia's Rosoboronexport and ELCOM Group have signed a cooperation agreement in defence business to provide tracked vehicles to the Indian Armed Forces.
+The agreement was signed on the side lines of the 2017 International Military Technical Forum Army held at Kubinka, near Moscow, on 25 August 2017.